 Congratulations on your grant award from Northeast SARE!
-We are looking forward to working with you as you conduct your Research and Education project.
 The following information serve as reminders on how to manage your grant.

 All SARE grants are paid as reimbursements.
 Grantees need to track project expenses accurately using the same expense categories as in the final proposal budget.
-SARE will reimburse up to 90 percent of the award and hold the last 10 percent until your final report is approved.
+Please note that SARE will hold your final invoice or the final 10 percent (whichever comes first) until your final report is approved.

 Invoices and documentation

 Please have your institution or organization submit invoices to our office monthly or quarterly.
 If your organization does not have its own invoicing procedures, consider using our invoice template.